copper-leaf/ballast/docs/src/orchid/resources/wiki/modules/ballast-repository.md

 while loading.
 The `Cached<T>` value has a number of extension functions to help in displaying the right things in the UI according to the status of that cached value.

+When a UI ViewModel is observing a `Cached<T>` property from a Repository, you should think of it as if the UI ViewModel simply observes a "view" of the repository.
+Technically, the cached values will be copied into the UI ViewModel, but there shouldn't be any reason to change the value directly in the UI ViewModel.
+Instead, send those changes back to the Repository and wait for it to get changed there, at which point the updated value will flow back into the UI ViewModel.
+Also, do not unwrap the Cached value in the UI ViewModel, continue to hold onto it as the wrapped `Cached<T>` value so that the UI can use the Cached DSL to optimize its display of the inner value.

 ## Installation

 ```kotlin